gramener/gramex-guide/install/README.md

 </a>

-There are 4 ways to install the Gramex Community Edition on your system.
+There are 4 ways to install or upgrading the Gramex Community Edition on your system.

 1. [**Conda**](#conda-install) (**RECOMMENDED**).
 Best for beginners and Python developers
 2. [**Docker**](#docker-install).
 Best to try out new versions, or to deploy apps